Tag Archives: Digital Age

 The attribution of human characteristics to non-human entities is known as anthropomorphism.
 Attributing human intent to non-human entities, such as pets, robots, or other entities, is one way that people make sense of the behaviors and events that they encounter.
 We as humans are a social species with a brain that evolved to quickly process social information.[iv]

 There are numerous examples of anthropomorphism with which we are familiar, and honestly, don’t even think twice about.
 In Toy Story[v], the toys can talk.
 In Animal Farm[vi], the animals overthrow their masters and govern themselves.
-In Winnie-the-Pooh[vii], Christoper Robbin interacts with Winnie, a talking bear.
+In Winnie-the-Pooh[vii], Christopher Robbin interacts with Winnie, a talking bear.

 Is this why AI-enabled chatbots and digital assistants are given human-like names?
 To make us want to talk to them?
 To make it easy to interact with them?
 To influence our thinking and behaviors?